HALEDON PUBLIC SCHOOL HEALTH OFFICE

 Elizabeth Carr, RN x-1231

-Vision screening is performed in grades 2, 4, 6 and 8. .
+Vision screening is performed in grades 2, 4, 6 and 8.
 If your child appears to have a vision defect, a referral is sent home requesting follow up by an Ophthalmologist.
 Hearing screening is performed on students in grades K-4, 6 and 8.
 If your child appears to have a hearing defect, a referral is sent home requesting follow up by medical doctor.
-Scoliosis screening is performed on 5th and 7th grades.
+Scoliosis screening is performed on 5th and 7t h grades.
 If your child appears to have a defect, a referral is sent home requesting follow up by a medical doctor.
-If you refuse to have your child screened for scoliosis it must be in writing and sent to my attention.
+If you refuse to have your child screened for scoliosis it must be in writing and sent to Health Office.
+The form is sent home in June for screening the next school year.
 Screenings are expected to begin screenings in late October and conclude by April.

-Any student who has not received the state mandated immunizations will be excluded from school.
+Any student who has not received the state mandated immunizations by the age appropriate required date will be excluded from school.
 Transfer students must present complete records of immunizations upon registration and prior to attending classes.
 Please give the Health Office any updated immunization information as soon as possible.